RealConrad/42net-practice/README.md

 -  The first IP = subnet address.
 -  The last IP = broadcast address.

-So our new total would be 256 - 2 = 254 useable addresses.
+So our new total would be 256 - 2 = 254 usable addresses.

 ### Subnet Mask Chart